 Let’s crack one myth straight away – you don’t need to fork out £££s on professional standard brushes to get a perfect finish at home.
-When looking for the best paint brushes, especially when it comes to DIY, you’ll want to find something that is precise, comfortable to hold, provides a great finish and ultimately is good value for money.
+When looking for the best paint brushes, especially when it comes to DIY, you’ll want to find something that is precise, comfortable to hold, provides a great finish and doesn’t lose its bristles.

 With that in mind, we’ve put together our knowledge of paint brushes and tried and tested some of the latest ones on the market to come up with this definitive guide.
 Read on to learn more.

 Harris paint brushes are fantastic across the board but the Seriously Good Walls & Ceilings pack is the best when factoring in both quality and price.